 How to apply:

 Follow the link at the bottom of this page to be taken to an online application form.
 After successful submission, you will receive an automatic email with the details of your application.
 If you don't receive an email it is likely that something has gone wrong, you may wish to check your spam folder before contacting us.
 If you do however, need our assistance please contact Greggs Foundation on 0191 2127626 and we can help you.

-Round 2 is now open and closes on 22nd June (midnight) with decisions being announced by 17 August 2018
+Round 2 is now closed with decisions being announced by 17th August.